Luthiraa/CVChess/README.md

 # CVChess: Computer Vision-Based Chess Position Recognition

 ## Project Overview
-CVChess is an innovative computer vision system designed to recognize chess positions from images with remarkable accuracy.
+CVChess is an computer vision system designed to recognize chess positions from images with a high level of accuracy.
 The project leverages deep learning and computer vision techniques to automatically detect and classify chess pieces and their positions on a chessboard, converting visual information into standard chess notation (FEN - Forsyth–Edwards Notation).

 ## Key Features
 - Advanced chess piece recognition using deep learning